cowprotocol/docs/docs/cow-protocol/reference/core/definitions.md

 #### Gasless

-An expression that does not require a user make a transaction on the blockchain, and therefore does not require the user to pay gas in the native token.
+An expression that does not require a user to make a transaction on the blockchain, and therefore does not require the user to pay gas in the native token.

 #### EBBO